 - Neurologic Diseases

-Dr. Chevett was born and raised in Connecticut.
+Dr. Damon was born and raised in Connecticut.
 She received her undergraduate degree from the University of Connecticut in 2009 prior to traveling to Canada for her graduate education.
-In 2015, Dr. Chevett graduated from the Atlantic Veterinary College in Prince Edward Island, before moving back to her home state.
-Dr. Chevett completed multiple summer research projects at Tufts University centered around reproductive medicine, and presented her findings at national conferences.
+In 2015, Dr. Damon graduated from the Atlantic Veterinary College in Prince Edward Island, before moving back to her home state.
+Dr. Damon completed multiple summer research projects at Tufts University centered around reproductive medicine, and presented her findings at national conferences.
 She completed a small animal rotating internship and internal medicine specialty internship at Pieper Memorial Veterinary Center prior to joining Veterinary Specialists of CT.
-In her free time, Dr. Chevett enjoys spending time outdoors with her family, friends, and pets.
+In her free time, Dr. Damon enjoys spending time outdoors with her family, friends, and pets.